NethermindEth/blockifier-tester/README.md

 For each block it will:
 Attempt to trace the block with Native Juno.
 If the trace had no failures\*\* then the block will be traced with Base Juno and a comparison between the two results will be dumped in `./results/trace-<block_number>`.
 Otherwise, the block transactions will be simulated and a report will be dumped in `./results/block-<block_number>`.
 Currently, the block is simulated using a binary search to find which transaction crashes Juno.
 Results are tracked using [Git LFS](#git_lfs)

-\*blocks are sorted in ascending order of how many transactions they have to avoid having to run many long RPC calls before we can get any results.
+> \*Blocks are sorted in ascending order of how many transactions they have to avoid having to run many long RPC calls before we can get any results.

-\*\*A failure in this case is defined as _any_ of the following:
+> \*\*A failure in this case is defined as _any_ of the following:
+>

-1. Juno crashing
+> 1. Juno crashing
-2. The block is not found (this likely means your Juno database did not have the block)
+> 2. The block is not found (this likely means your Juno database did not have the block)

 ## Setup